 That is why misgivings about Kombucha & Sugar are mostly misguided.
 Without the sugar, there is no fermentation, and without fermentation, there’s no good stuff to feed your body.

-So let’s ask Wiki before we get started.
+So let’s ask Wiki before we start.
 Hey Wiki, what’s sugar?

 Sugar is a term for a class of edible crystalline carbohydrates, mainly sucrose, lactose, and fructose characterized by a sweet flavor.
 In food, sugar almost exclusively refers to sucrose, which primarily comes from sugar cane and sugar beet.
 Other sugars are used in industrial food preparation, but are usually known by more specific names—glucose, fructose or fruit sugar, high fructose corn syrup, etc.

-BONUS FACT: Sugar cane originated in India and the English word for sugar comes via Arabic سكر sukkar from Sanskrit शर्करा sharkara
+Sugar cane originated in India and the English word for sugar comes via Arabic سكر sukkar from Sanskrit शर्करा sharkara.
+Sugar has been cultivated by humans for 8,000 years and was considered medicinal in the 1st century AD by the Greeks and Romans.

 Okay that sounds about right.
 Here is a simple Sugar FAQ to settle your nerves once and for all about Kombucha & Sugar: